 - Share pictures or short videos of recruiting events, new office renovations, or other company outings.

-- Highlight your company’s culture, perks and benefits in pictures and short videos to generate interest in your company.
+- Highlight your company’s culture, perks and benefits in pictures and short videos using video editing tools online or a free bio generator to elevate your social media game and generate interest in your company.

 If you have any budget to spend, you may also consider creating an ad where you determine the maximum amount you’re willing to spend and then target an audience by specific demographics.
 Once you reach your spend amount, the ad will be disabled.